How to Reverse Fatty Liver Disease Naturally.

 Hydration Guidelines.

-Increase intake if you are living in a tropical climate or being active.
+Increase intake if you are living in a tropical climate or r being active.

-Skip sugary caffeinated beverages and energizing drinks they dry and add sugar or synthetic chemicals.
+Skip sugary caffeinated beverages and energizing drinks; they are dry and add sugar or synthetic chemicals.

 Try This Detox Water Recipe.
 Add slices of lemon, mint, cucumber, and some ginger slivers to your water.
 Refreshing, liver-supportive, and delicious.